jasmine/jasmine/.github/CONTRIBUTING.md

 ### Running Specs

-Jasmine uses some internal tooling to test itself in browser on Travis.
+Jasmine uses some internal tooling to test itself in browser on Circle CI.
 This tooling _should_ work locally as well.

     $ node spec/support/ci.js